-HOSPITALITY MANAGEMENT EVENT MANAGEMENT CERTIFICATE ONE-YEAR CAREER PROGRAM PREPARATION FOR EMPLOYMENT
+HOSPITALITY MANAGEMENT CATERING AND EVENT MANAGEMENT ONE-YEAR CAREER PROGRAM PREPARATION FOR EMPLOYMENT

 This certificate program will allow students to be prepared to design, plan, and execute successful events for any sized group.
 Students will learn how to market their services, conduct needs assessments and site analyses, prepare budgets, and effectively assess event success.
-The Event Management industry is a growing field, and includes seminars, conventions, conferences, expositions, trade shows, and special events such as weddings and other celebrations.
+The catering/event management industry is a growing field, and includes seminars, conventions, conferences, expositions, trade shows, and special events such as weddings and other celebrations.
 An on-site internship will develop skills in the best practices to create successful events and meetings for groups from ten to hundreds.

-Event Management students must maintain the scholastic standards of the college and must achieve a grade of "C" or better in each Hospitality Management and Culinary Arts course.
+Catering and Event Management students must maintain the scholastic standards of the college and must achieve a grade of "C" or better in each Hospitality Management and Culinary Arts course.
 Students are expected to be well-groomed in compliance with standards of sanitation.

 This is a career program and is designed to enable students to seek employment at the program's completion.
-Successful completion of this program qualifies a student to apply for a Certificate in Event Management.
+Successful completion of this program qualifies a student to apply for a Certificate in Catering and Event Management.